NHERI-SimCenter/SimCenterDocumentation/docs/common/user_manual/releases/hydroCapabilities.rst

    B. Run GeoClaw, a widely used shallow-water solver vetted for tsunamis / storm surges, via the graphical user interface.

-   C. :blue:`Define and adjust prebuilt, digital twin wave-makers (1D / 2D pistons, pumps, gravity head).`

-   D. :blue:`For advanced users, full authority is provided to input hydrodynamic files from tools of their choice.`
+   C. For advanced users, full authority is provided to input hydrodynamic files from tools of their choice.

+   D. :blue:`Define and adjust prebuilt, digital twin wave-makers (piston based, vacuum-chamber release).`

+   E. :blue:`Simulate coastal wave events using the Celeris wave-solver (Boussinesq, non-linear shallow water).`

+   F. :blue:`Employ local high-performance computation (GPU & CPU) using Taichi Lang (examples provided).`

 #.
 Structural Model: Defines the structural modeling approach and returns the scripts required to perform the response simulation.
 One or more models can be assigned to a workflow.
 Using more than one model allows for benchmarking and epistemic uncertainty analysis.
 The following options are available: